Pawsanie/Novelist/README.md

 # Visual Novel app code:
-This repository contains the source code to create a visual novel game based on minimal edits using python if it needed.<br/>
+This repository contains the source code to create a Visual Novel game based on minimal edits using Python if it needed.<br/>
 And just setting up a few jason files.

-I was inspired to develop this code by the inability to use RenPy to create a game in the form in which I want.<br>
+I was inspired to develop this code by the inability to use [RenPy](https://www.renpy.org/) to create a game in the form in which I want.<br>
 As well as not wanting to learn RenPy scripting language.

 In addition, writing your own game, almost from scratch, is quite interesting.